canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 Uploading to the store makes it possible to use a signed snap that receives updates.

 The ``realtime-kernel`` snap contains the realtime Linux kernel.
-This snap should be included explicitly in your IoT App Store.
+This snap should be included explicitly in your dedicated Snap Store.

 Add any other snaps, including for example your realtime application.